nd-crane/sbom-analysis/sboms/rdf/README.md

 ## RDF File Descriptions

-All `rdf` files are generated from the `json/` directory using the `pyspdxtool` converter as the following:
+All `rdf` files are generated from the `json/` directory using the `pyspdxtools` converter as the following:

 ```bash
 pdm run pyspdxtools -i json-file.json -o rdf-file.rdf.xml